Lia Marie Johnson: Career

-January 2020 streaming incident
+Personal life

-On January 2, 2020, Johnson streamed on Instagram Live in a video of what appeared to be her intoxicated in a room.
+On January 2, 2020, Johnson streamed on Instagram Live what appeared to be her intoxicated in a room.
 During the live stream, an older male alleged by those close to Johnson as being her producer since she was 15, Steven Wetherbee, is heard talking and seen wrapping his arms around Johnson and kissing her.
 The older male then repeatedly asks Johnson whether or not she is on Instagram, warning her to stay off of it as it could damage his career.
-In a stream later that same evening, a male voice asks about Instagram again, then Instagram Live, and then takes Johnson's phone away.
+In a stream later the same evening, a male voice asks about Instagram again, then Instagram Live, and then takes Johnson's phone away.
 His face is briefly on the stream before it is paused and eventually ends.

-Fans reacted to the video with calls to action out of concern that Johnson was suffering potential grooming and abuse from Wetherbee, due to the vast age difference between the two (Johnson being 23 and Wetherbee 67 at the time) and Johnson's recent risqué streams and apparent intoxicated behavior, as well as her song "DNA" which talks about and has visuals of repeating cycles of alcoholism and domestic violence.
-However, neither Wetherbee nor Johnson have responded to inquiries regarding the incident.
+Fans reacted to the video with calls to action out of concern Johnson was suffering potential grooming and abuse from Wetherbee, due to the vast age difference between the two (Johnson being 23 and Wetherbee 67 at the time) and Johnson's recent risqué streams and apparent intoxicated behavior, as well as her song "DNA" which talks about and has visuals of repeating cycles of alcoholism and domestic violence.
+However, neither Wetherbee nor Johnson responded to inquiries regarding the incident.
 Steve Wetherbee's social media profiles have since been deactivated and Johnson's personal YouTube account saw a hiatus for two years after the incident.

-In a video released January 4, 2023, Johnson finally opened up about the repeated abuse she suffered and confirmed that her producer at the time took advantage of her during the Instagram Live incident in January 2020.
-She felt trapped and couldn't get out of the situation, was lured out of her sobriety by Wetherbee, and that going on Instagram Live was a cry for help.
+In a video released on January 4, 2023, Johnson discussed repeated abuse she suffered and confirmed her producer at the time was taking advantage of her in the Instagram Live incident.
+She went on to state she felt trapped in the situation, was lured out of her sobriety by Wetherbee, and went on Instagram Live as a cry for help.

+In 2022, Johnson announced she had moved to England to live with her boyfriend, English musician Charlie Hudson.
+They married in 2023.

+Johnson announced that as of March 2023, she was one year sober.
+As of 2025, she continues to post about her sobriety on her social media pages.